 The only treatment option is surgery.
 In the advanced stages of cataracts, the clouded lens is removed surgically and replaced with an intraocular lens (IOL).
 This is a quick and relatively painless procedure with a short recovery time.

 There are several types of surgical procedures to remove cataracts, using various types of lenses and technology.

 Research shows that four powerful nutrients, Vitamin C, Vitamin E, lutein and zeaxanthin, can delay the onset and even decrease the risk of developing cataracts.
 These may protect against free radicals that attack the lenses of the eyes and contribute to cataract formation.

 To preserve eye health and reduce the risk of cataracts, you’ll want to consume foods high in antioxidants and avoid processed, fried and junk foods.

-Consult Dr. Atkinson to learn about nutrition’s role in avoiding cataracts and which other steps you can take to maintain eye health.
+Consult Dr. Bill Atkinson to learn about nutrition’s role in avoiding cataracts and which other steps you can take to maintain eye health.